-Begin by placing flour and Pork Dust in separate bowls.
+Begin by placing flour and Pork Panko in separate bowls.
 Mix the garlic powder into the Pork Dust.
 In a third bowl, lightly beat the milk into the eggs.
-One by one, coat each piece of chicken first with flour, then egg, and finally coat thoroughly with Pork Dust seasoning.
+One by one, coat each piece of chicken first with flour, then egg, and finally coat thoroughly with Pork Panko seasoning.
 Set aside until all pieces are coated.

 Fill a non-stick skillet with 1 cm of oil and heat to medium.
 At the same time, preheat your oven to 300 degrees.
 Once the oil is heated, place chicken in skillet, cooking each side until coating begins to brown (this was about 2 and a half minutes on each side for me).